-The 2016 earnings outlook for the Canadian regulated and Mexican pipelines remain consistent with what we disclosed in the 2015 Annual Report.
-Earnings for the existing U.S. Pipelines are expected to be slightly higher this year as a result of higher revenues and lower costs.
-We are also expecting an increase in 2016 earnings as a result of the acquisition of Columbia on July 1, 2016 although the impact of the related financing will be reflected in our Corporate segment.
+The 2016 earnings outlook for the Canadian regulated and Mexican pipelines remains consistent with what we disclosed in the 2015 Annual Report.
+We are expecting an increase in 2016 earnings from U.S. Pipelines as a result of the acquisition of Columbia on July 1, 2016 although the impact of the related financing will be reflected in our Corporate segment.
+Earnings for the other U.S. Pipelines are expected to be slightly higher this year as a result of higher revenues and lower costs.